ga-curriculum/dom-events/named-callbacks/README.md

 }
 ```

 These functions are commonly called event handlers, so the function names we choose will typically reflect this by including the word handle in their name, as in `handleLike` above.
-Now we can rewrite our event listener to use this function:
+Now, we can rewrite our event listener to use this function:

 ```javascript
 likeButtonElement.addEventListener('click', handleLike);